Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 [spatial_downsampling.m](spatial_downsampling.m) is a code with the purpose to downsample the sub-aperture images of each light field implementing an anttialiasing frequency filter in order to downsampling in a factor of 4, The results are saved at [LF/Frames](LF/Frames), ending with '_downsampled'.

 ### Video Maker
 [video_maker.py](video_maker.py) is a code to convert the sub-aperture images sequences into a video format, just for practical visualization of each light field as a sequence of images.
+This code will take every folder inside [LF/Frames](LF/Frames) in order to generate and save a corresponding video at [LF/Videos](LF/Videos).

 ## References